 Baidu Inc. (BIDU) Gains But Lags Market: What You Should Know

-Coming into today, shares of the web search company had lost 4.01% in the past month.
-In that same time, the Computer and Technology sector gained 3.43%, while the S&P 500 gained 0.54%.
+Prior to today's trading, shares of the web search company had lost 7.06% over the past month.
+This has lagged the Computer and Technology sector's gain of 5.28% and the S&P 500's gain of 2.95% in that time.

-Investors will be hoping for strength from BIDU as it approaches its next earnings release, which is expected to be February 27, 2020.
-In that report, analysts expect BIDU to post earnings of $1.82 per share.
-This would mark a year-over-year decline of 5.21%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.96 billion, up 0.17% from the year-ago period.
+Wall Street will be looking for positivity from BIDU as it approaches its next earnings report date.
+This is expected to be February 27, 2020.
+In that report, analysts expect BIDU to post earnings of $2.68 per share.
+This would mark year-over-year growth of 39.58%.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.96 billion, up 0.17% from the prior-year quarter.

-Any recent changes to analyst estimates for BIDU should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for BIDU.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.08% lower.
-BIDU is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.58% higher.
+BIDU currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that BIDU has a Forward P/E ratio of 15.45 right now.
-For comparison, its industry has an average Forward P/E of 27.31, which means BIDU is trading at a discount to the group.
+Digging into valuation, BIDU currently has a Forward P/E ratio of 15.11.
+This represents a discount compared to its industry's average Forward P/E of 28.07.

-Meanwhile, BIDU's PEG ratio is currently 2.13.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Services stocks are, on average, holding a PEG ratio of 2.22 based on yesterday's closing prices.
+It is also worth noting that BIDU currently has a PEG ratio of 2.08.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+BIDU's industry had an average PEG ratio of 2.09 as of yesterday's close.

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 Click to get this free report